standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

-A common complaint about the test suites is that the RISC-V architecture is very highly configurable with many subsets and implementation choices allowed but the test suites is not easily configured to check the full envelope of allowed behaviors.
+A common complaint about the test suites is that the RISC-V architecture is very highly configurable with many subsets and implementation choices allowed but the test suites are not easily configured to check the full envelope of allowed behaviors.
 Some of these issues stems from the challenge of creating a machine-readable description of which particular configuration you intended to build.